 If you’re a foodie…

-Time it takes: 30-minute taxi ride from the port (Montego Bay)
+Time it takes: 30-minute taxi ride from the port to Montego Bay

-For an authentic meal near Montego Bay, you can’t go wrong with casual outdoor café Scotchies, often named as one of the best restaurants in Jamaica.
+For an authentic meal near Montego Bay, you can’t go wrong with Scotchies, a casual outdoor cafe often named as one of the best restaurants in Jamaica.
 Pull up a stool and enjoy jerk chicken (the secret to how they make it so spicy is an intense spice mixture rubbed in before cooking) and to-die-for hush puppies.

-Juici Patties Time it takes: 5-minute walk from the port (Lower Harbour Street, Falmouth) It may look like a typical fast-food joint, but Juici Patties is a popular Jamaican chain that features the other big local specialty: patties!
+It may look like a typical fast-food joint, but Juici Patties is a popular Jamaican chain that features the other big local specialty: patties!
 These savory, flaky pastries filled with meat and spices are perfect for lunch or an afternoon snack.
 Go truly local and stuff it into coco bread for a tasty sandwich.
-P.S.
-If time is really short, you’ll find two patty stands within walking distance from the ship.

-Pepper’s Jerk Center Time it takes: 5-minute walk from the port (Rodney Street, Falmouth) Don’t have time to go all the way to Montego Bay?
+Don’t have time to go all the way to Montego Bay?
 Totally fine!
-You can still taste-test authentic jerk pork and chicken at this highly rated, laid-back outdoor bar and grill that’s close to the port.
+You can still taste-test authentic jerk pork and chicken at this highly rated, laidback outdoor bar and grill that’s close by.
 Between the music, the rustic-cool tables and the friendly staff, you may just decide to stay and relax all afternoon.
-Pair your jerk with the traditional rice and beans an ice-cold Red Stripe or fresh coconut water.
+Pair your jerk with traditional rice and beans, along with an ice-cold Red Stripe or fresh coconut water.

 If you’re an adventure junkie…